LLNL/saltatlas/README.md

 For both cases, Boost must be a version that supports CMake.
 Using two options at the same time will result in an error.

+DNND and NEO-DNND require Boost 1.87 or higher.

 ## Running examples

 ### Running example